Sylvii1o23/dynamic-facial-expression-recognition/README.md

 # dynamic-facial-expression-recognition
 facial expression recognition task based on videos

-Due to file size limitations, the dataset and model weights have been placed in the cloud folder: https://drive.google.com/drive/folders/13F5SdpsM021hzls0vAxgC8UPK8rI70X0?usp=sharing
+Due to file size limitations, the dataset and model weights have been placed in the cloud folder: https://drive.google.com/drive/folders/13F5SdpsM021hzls0vAxgC8UPK8rI70X0?usp=sharing.
 If you could not have access to the cloud link, please contact s112065541@m112.nthu.edu.tw.

 We will now demonstrate how to use our model to perform dynamic emotion recognition on sample videos.

 Step1: Please first download 'test_model_v4.pth' from the cloud folder and place it into the 'saved_models' directory.

-Step2: Download ResNet3D.py, test_prediction.py, and the three folders: extracted_frames, saved_models, and test_videos.
+Step2: Download 'ResNet3D.py', 'test_prediction.py', and the three folders: 'extracted_frames', 'saved_models', and 'est_videos'.
 Save them following the file hierarchy in this repository.

 Step3: run 'test_prediction.py' to perform emotion category predictions on the sample videos in the 'test_videos' folder.